smikitky/node-multi-integer-range/README.md

 // prints '1-10,15-20,90-100'
 ```

-Open-ended ranges cannot be iterated over, and you cannot call `#toArray()` for the obvious reason.
-Calling `#length()` for open-ended ranges will return `Infinity`.
+Unbounded ranges cannot be iterated over, and you cannot call `#toArray()` for the obvious reason.
+Calling `#length()` for unbounded ranges will return `Infinity`.

 ### Negative ranges

 You can handle ranges containing zero or negative integers.
 To pass negative integers to the string parser, always contain them in parentheses.
-Otherwise, it will be parsed as an open-ended range.
+Otherwise, it will be parsed as an unbounded range.

 ```js
 var mr1 = new MultiRange('(-5),(-1)-0'); // -5, -1 and 0